-- Unrequited Love: It's implied that her conflicted feelings for Leif ended up leaning more towards love, specially in what's described under Arranged Marriage and her Famous Last Words, where she wishes she could go back to the tiems spent with Leif in childhood.
+- Unrequited Love: It's implied that her conflicted feelings for Leif ended up leaning more towards love, especially in what's described under Arranged Marriage and her Famous Last Words, where she wishes she could go back to the times spent with Leif in childhood.

 - Body Double: To Shannan, upon Shannan's own request.
 He doesn't fool Shannan's allies, though.

-- Chick Magnet: Only because he pretends to be a renown hero
+- Chick Magnet: Only because he pretends to be a renowned hero.

 - Fake Ultimate Hero: He pretends to be a very powerful prince fighting for the right of freedom, yet he is merely a leech to his name.

 - Joke Character: He teaches Mareeta a powerful skill by mere fluke, and in gameplay his actual true worth lies in his Bargain skill that lets him buy items at half price.
 Shannam isn't a fighter, he's a shopper.